davidrodriguessp/predicting-car-prices/README.md

 To build the model we used KNN Regression, the numeric columns of the dataset as features and the price as the target variable.
 The final model included four features: `horsepower`, `engine_size`, `curb_weight`, `width`and a k value of 2.
 The model reached a RMSE value of 2,170 and a R2 score of 90%.

+You will find two files in this repository:
+- Predicting Car Prices with KNN Regression.ipynb (the Jupyter Notebook with the full analysis)
+- imports-85.data (datafile)